 PANTO SCRIPTS FOR PERFORMANCE

-Below you will find a list of titles that are available from Scene Three Creative.
+Below you will find a list of titles available from Scene Three Creative.
 Please get in touch if you'd like a reading copy emailed over.

 Cast size: 4-5m, 4-6f, 7 juvenile boys plus chorus A brand new adaptation of ‘Peter Pan’ that seamlessly blends JM Barrie’s story with everything that’s great about traditional panto.
 The comedy is provided by loveable pirate Smee and his daft sidekick Jellylegs Jake, but our Peter Pan panto script contains plenty of room for magic and adventure, as the irrepressible Peter locks swords with a scary Captain Hook aboard the Jolly Roger.
 This Peter Pan pantomime offers excellent roles for juvenile actors and young chorus members, with the chorus variously taking on roles as Victorian ragamuffins, Lost Boys, Red Indians and mermaids.